 Cost-sharing reductions (CSR), which can improve Silver plans and make them more accessible for low-income people, may be available.
 Because CSRs may reduce your deductible.

 For all available plan types — HMO, PPO, and EPO medical insurance plans — rates are based on a sample profile of a 40-year-old guy, with an HMO plan being the most prevalent in Pennsylvania.
-Check PPO, EPO, and HMO reviews before applying for health insurance.

 Companies offering health insurance in Pennsylvania